Skip to main content

 Lemon, Lime & Bitters

-Lemon, Lime & Bitters is a sophisticated non-alcoholic beverage that's uniquely Australian in its popularity.
-This refreshing drink combines lemon squash (similar to lemonade), lime cordial, and a few dashes of Angostura bitters, creating a complex flavor profile that's both sweet and slightly spicy.
-The drink is typically served over ice and garnished with a slice of lemon or lime.
-It's a popular choice in restaurants and pubs, offering a more interesting alternative to standard soft drinks, and can also be used as a mixer in cocktails.
+Lemon, Lime & Bitters is a non-alcoholic drink that's far more popular in Australia than almost anywhere else.
+It mixes lemon squash (close to lemonade), lime cordial and a few dashes of Angostura bitters, which makes it both sweet and a little spicy.
+It's served over ice with a slice of lemon or lime.
+Pubs and restaurants pour a lot of it as a step up from ordinary soft drinks, and it also works as a cocktail mixer.

 other